-Pam Hunt is a Professor in the Department of Special Education and is the coordinator for the Area Programs in Moderate/Severe Disabilities.
+Pam Hunt is a professor in the Department of Special Education and coordinator of the Moderate/Severe Disabilities Program Area.
 She completed a BA degree from the University of California, Berkeley, in psychology, a teaching credential and MA degree from San Francisco State University under the mentorship of Dr. Wayne Sailor, and a PhD from the University of California, Berkeley, through the joint doctoral program in special education (UC, Berkeley, and San Francisco State University).

 Mortier, K., Hunt, P., Desimpel, L., Van Hove, G. (2009).
 With parents at the table: Creating supports for children with disabilities in general education classrooms.
 European Journal of Special Needs Education, 24(4).
 337-354.

 Hunt, P., Doering, K., Maier, J., & Mintz, E. (2009).
-Strategies to support the development of positive social relationships and friendships for students who use AAC.
-In G. Soto & C. Zangari (Eds.), Practically speaking: Supporting students with AAC needs in school settings.
+Strategies to support the development of positive social relationships and friendships for students who use AAC (pp. 247-264).
+In G. Soto & C. Zangari (Eds.), Practically speaking: Language, literacy, & academic development for students with AAC needs.
 Baltimore: Paul Brookes.